Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A. The discharge of slingshots, flippers, target bows, hunting bows, and cross-bows on real property owned by the party discharging the weapons, or on real property over which the party discharging the weapons has the right to possession, provided the projectiles discharged from the weapons remain upon the property which is owned by the party discharging the weapon or as to which the party discharging the weapon has the right to possession;B. The discharge of any of the instrumentalities upon a range inspected and approved for such use by the mayor or his designated agent;C. The discharge of any of the instrumentalities in self defense when legally allowed to do so;D. The discharge of any of the instrumentalities by any peace officer while in the discharge of his duties;E. The concealment of any of the instrumentalities by any person who has obtained a written permit or license or such specified use from the mayor or his designated agent or such other state or local official in accordance with the provisions of Section 76-10-513 of Utah Code Annotated, 1953; andF.
 The discharge or concealment of the instrumentality set forth in this chapter where the discharge or concealment is otherwise permitted by law.

+Accident reports can be obtained through our office during normal business hours (Monday - Thursday 8:00 am to 5:00 pm).
+You must be the subject of the accident report or the legal parent or guardian of a minor involved.
+If an accident is being investigated, generally accident reports will not be released until the case has been approved by a supervisor and closed.
+This can take a few business days up to several months depending on the case.
 Requests must be received in writing and proper identification is required.
 You may fill out a request at the police department front desk, or email a request to email@example.com.
 Email requests must include a copy of your driver’s license, your name, date of birth and detailed information about what you are requesting.